omni-us/docker-command-line-interface/README.md

   The interface can also be used to execute external scripts inside the container.
-For this to work, the script must be located in a directory accessible to the container (see above) and be in your $DPATH environment variable or be referenced with its full or relative path.
+For this to work, the script must be located in a directory accessible to the container (see above) and be in a directory in your $DPATH environment variable or be referenced with its full or relative path.

 INSTALLATION